-Property Names The notification service defines two reliability properties that determine how it handles service fail over: EventReliability ConnectionReliability EventReliability EventReliability specifies level of assurance that an event will be delivered over multiple restarts of the process hosting its event channel.
+Property Names The notification service defines two reliability properties that determine how it handles service fail over: • EventReliability ConnectionReliability EventReliability EventReliability specifies level of assurance that an event will be delivered over multiple restarts of the process hosting its event channel.
 This property can be set on an event channel and on individual events.
 By default, an event's reliability is set to match the event channel.
-You can set this property to BestEffort Or Persistent: BestEffort: (default) A queued event remains viable only during the event channel's hosting process' lifetime.
+You can set this property to BestEffort or Persistent: BestEffort: (default) A queued event remains viable only during the event channel's hosting process' lifetime.
 If the event channel's hosting process fails, delivery cannot be guaranteed for any buffered best-effort events; and consumers might receive the same event more than once.
 Persistent: A queued event is persistent.
 If the event channel's hosting process fails, all persistent events that remain within their expiry limits are restored when the channel's hosting process is restarted.
 Note: EventReliability on a per event basis is only effective when the channel's EventReliability is set to Persistent.
-Otherwise, all events will be delivered with BestEffort.
+Otherwise, all events will be delivered with BestEffort. be denvered with Bestellort.
 ConnectionReliability ConnectionReliability specifies whether a channel maintains information about connected suppliers and consumers beyond its hosting processes current lifetime.
 This property can be set only on a channel.
-You can set this property to BestEffort Or Persistent: BestEffort: (default) Supplier and consumer connections are valid only during the event channel's hosting process' current lifetime.
+You can set this property to BestEffort or Persistent: Tou can set and property to beschiller of Persistence.
+BestEffort: (default) Supplier and consumer connections are valid only during the event channel's hosting process' current lifetime.
 If the event channel's hosting process fails, all references to that event channel become invalid and should be explicitly disconnected by the consumers and suppliers.
 Upon restart of the channel's hosting process, all suppliers and consumers must reconnect to the channel using new references.